 Unusually in Paris there are two Chinatowns.
 Not that they are strictly Chinese: many Cambodians and Vietnamese made their home there in the 1960s and 70s.
 In the 13th arrondissement, there’s a huge Tang Frères supermarket where you can get any Asian produce you could ever dream of (and some you never would).
 In Belleville, head to no-frills Vietnamese canteen Dong Huong, where the service is gruff and the food tasty.
 Just as it should be.

 In London, Beijing Dumpling is my go-to for soup dumplings, one of mankind’s finest inventions.
 You can watch the chefs make them in the front-of-house kitchen, though I still have no idea how they actually do it.

-Rosie Lovell, Café owner and food writer
+Rosie Lovell, Food writer

 I love Sydney’s Chinatown, particularly the noisy, clattery, late-night seafood place, Golden Century on Sussex Street.
 The best hand-pulled noodles and the best un-smacked cucumbers are at Din Tai Fung – not officially Chinatown but quite authentically in a shopping centre.

 David Weiner and Verena von Pfetten, Gossamer co-founders